apptainer/apptainer-userdocs/endpoint.rst

 .. code::

-   $ singularity remote login --username ian https://pgp.example.com Password (or token when username is empty):
+   $ apptainer remote login --username ian https://pgp.example.com Password (or token when username is empty):
-   INFO:    Token stored in /home/ian/.singularity/remote.yaml
+   INFO:    Token stored in /home/ian/.apptainer/remote.yaml

 Now we can see that ``https://pgp.example.com`` is logged in:

 .. code::

-   $ singularity remote list
+   $ apptainer remote list
    Cloud Services Endpoints
    ========================